MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/reference.md

 ![Viewing a screenshot in the Summary tab](./reference-images/summary-preview.png)

-Click the thumbnail in the **Summary** tab to zoom in on the screenshot.
+To zoom in on the screenshot, click the thumbnail in the **Summary** tab.

 <!-- ------------------------------ -->